B2B Buyers Are Making Decisions Without You

 I want to be precise here, because it's easy to read this as an argument against technology — it isn't.
 It's just that technology was never designed for this job.

-The companies I've worked with who do this well share a few traits that have nothing to do with their tech stack.
-They have leaders who genuinely believe their customers' experiences are strategic assets, not just marketing fodder.
+I believe the companies that do this well share a few traits that have nothing to do with their tech stack.
+They have leaders who genuinely see their customers' experiences as strategic assets — not an afterthought, but a core part of how they go to market.
 They have sales and marketing teams aligned around the goal of creating proof, not just content.
 And they have a willingness to put real human voices — imperfect, unscripted, occasionally rambling — at the center of their go-to-market motion.

 That last one is harder than it sounds.
 Unscripted human voices say unexpected things.
 They digress.
 They sometimes describe your product in ways you wouldn't choose.
 They occasionally mention a competitor in the same breath as a compliment.
-Letting that happen — and recognizing that it makes the endorsement more credible, not less — requires a level of organizational maturity and confidence that most marketing departments have not yet developed.
+Letting that happen — and recognizing that it makes the endorsement more credible, not less — requires a level of organizational confidence that takes time to develop.

 But the companies that develop it are building something no algorithm can replicate and no competitor can easily buy: a growing chorus of real people who chose them and are willing to say so.